 OK, here’s all my confessions: I didn’t know how to do laundry when I went to college.
 My mother never taught me, either.
 I was the third kid and she was working full time back when moms didn’t have careers.
 I either relied on roommates, the kids in the laundry room at the time, brought it to relatives who lived near my college or brought laundry home during school vacations.

-Guess who taught me how to do my own laundry–my husband!
+Guess who taught me how to do my own laundry – my husband!
 He couldn’t understand how I’d never learned.
 I remember him asking me, “Didn’t your mom teach you anything?”

 He was also referring to the fact that I’d never learned how to cook.
 His mom taught him everything.
 And he showed me.
-To this day, I’m not a very good cook and I’m not sure I’m even qualified to teach my daughter how to cook.
+To this day, I’m not a very good cook, and I’m not sure I’m even qualified to teach my daughter how to cook.

 And, since my husband’s an accountant, maybe he could teacher how to balance a checkbook.
 Although with Pay Pal and online checking, balancing a checkbook seems so old-fashioned.

-I’m Worried For Daughter Going To College
+I’m Worried About My Daughter Leaving for College

 There is so much stuff I’ll need to review with her about college life–but I’m pretty sure she won’t want to hear it from me: date rape, keeping safe on campus, how to survive various roommate issues–even how to wake up by herself in the morning!
 (Yes I wake her up every day.)